| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 • Enhance energy levels

-• Lifestyle diseases like diabetes, heart disease and obesity.
+• Reduce the risk of lifestyle diseases like diabetes, heart disease and obesity.

 Unbalanced diet may lead to fatigue, lack of nutrients and increased chances of developing chronic diseases.